microsoft/qsharp-compiler/README.md

 For more information related to the language server protocol take a look at [this repository](https://github.com/Microsoft/language-server-protocol).
 These extensions provide the IDE integration for Q#, and can be found on this repository as well.

-The Q# compiler provides a [command line interface](./src/QsCompiler/CommandLineTool).
-For further information on how to use Q# binaries take a look at the [README](./src/QsCompiler/CommandLineTool/README.md) in that folder.
+The Q# [compiler](./src/QsCompiler/Compiler) is distributed as a [NuGet package](https://www.nuget.org/packages/Microsoft.Quantum.Compiler), and the [CompilationLoader class](https://github.com/microsoft/qsharp-compiler/blob/main/src/QsCompiler/Compiler/CompilationLoader.cs) exposes the different configuration options for building a compilation.
+The Q# [command line compiler](./src/QsCompiler/CommandLineTool) is included as a tool in the [Microsoft.Quantum.Sdk](./src/QuantumSdk) and provides an [extensibility mechanism](https://devblogs.microsoft.com/qsharp/extending-the-q-compiler/) for compilation steps.
+See the list of [project properties](./src/QuantumSdk#defined-project-properties) for more information about possible configuration options for Q# projects.

 - **[QsCompiler](./src/QsCompiler/)**: Q# compiler including the command line tool
 - **[QsCompiler/LanguageServer](./src/QsCompiler/LanguageServer/)**: Q# language server
+- **[Microsoft.Quantum.Sdk](./src/QuantumSdk)**: Sdk for building Q# projects and support for compiler extensions
 - **[VSCodeExtension](./src/VSCodeExtension/)**: Visual Studio Code extension
 - **[VisualStudioExtension](./src/VisualStudioExtension/)**: Visual Studio extension

+Q# executables can be compiled into an LLVM-based [Quantum Intermediate Representation (QIR)](https://github.com/microsoft/qsharp-language/tree/main/Specifications/QIR).
+More details on that capability and how to use it can be found in this [README](https://github.com/microsoft/qsharp-compiler/tree/main/src/QsCompiler/QirGeneration).

 ## New to Quantum? ##